Irfaan Ali: United States

-In September 2020, in a joint statement with the United States secretary of state Mike Pompeo, Ali said the two countries would begin joint maritime patrols aimed at drug interdiction near Guyana's disputed border with crisis-stricken Venezuela.
-The agreement came as U.S. oil major Exxon Mobil Corp, as part of a consortium with Hess Corp, ramped up crude output from Guyana's massive offshore Stabroek block, a large portion of which is in waters claimed by Venezuela.
+In September 2020, in a joint statement with the United States secretary of state Mike Pompeo, Ali said the two countries would begin joint maritime patrols aimed at drug interdiction near Guyana's disputed border with Venezuela.
+The agreement came as U.S. oil major Exxon Mobil Corp, as part of a consortium with Hess Corporation, ramped up crude output from Guyana's massive offshore Stabroek block, a large portion of which is in waters claimed by Venezuela.
 Pompeo and Ali added that "greater security, greater capacity to understand your border space, what's happening inside your Exclusive Economic Zone - those are all things that give Guyana sovereignty."

+Israel

+In April 2024, Ali called Israel's actions in the Gaza Strip "nothing short of genocide".

+2025 campaign

+Ali won re-election to a second term as president in the general election held on 1 September 2025.

-Honours and awards
+Awards and honours

 Ali is a recipient of the following honours: